-Nathan Leaf is thrilled to join The Concert Singers of Cary as Artistic Director starting in the 2017-18 season.
+Nathan Leaf joined The Concert Singers of Cary as Artistic Director starting with the 2017-18 season.
 Hailed by critics and artists alike for his artistic vision and technical precision, Leaf has established his place among the leading choral musicians in the Triangle.

 In addition to directing The Concert Singers, Leaf is the Director of Choral Activities at North Carolina State University and the founder and artistic director of the chamber consort, Voices of a New Renaissance.
 During his tenure at NC State, the choral and vocal areas have experienced significant growth, with nearly twice as many students singing than before he came.
 His work with young singers emphasizes thoughtful musicality and healthy vocal production.